How industrial digital transformation helps plants and factories cut costs, increase profits, and win the competition under pressure and sanctions

 How to Start: A 7-Step Plan

-1. 1.
-Find where you are losing money Look at what is slowing things down: the workshop, the warehouse, or communication with customers.
+Find where you are losing money.
+Look at what is slowing things down: the shop floor, the warehouse, or customer communication.
+If machines break down often, start with sensors.
+Do not try to apply everything across the whole plant at once.
+Start small.

-10. If the test works, roll it out more broadly.
+Scale further.
+If the test worked, roll it out more widely.

 Check what works and improve it.

-11. Do not wait for competitors to pull ahead.
+Do not wait for competitors to pull ahead.
 Act now so you do not fall behind.